PDFs by language

 The CO2 and Nd:YAG lasers are used to shrink or destroy tumors.
-They can be used with thin, flexible tubes called endoscopes that let doctors see and work inside certain parts of the body that could not be reached except by major surgery.
-Using an endoscope also helps the laser beam accurately hit its target.
+They can be used with thin, flexible tubes called endoscopes that let doctors see and work inside certain parts of the body that could not otherwise be reached except by major surgery.
+Using an endoscope also helps position the laser beam to accurately hit its target.

 Lasers are used this way to treat many kinds of cancer.
 Here are some examples: